MithiDocs

 2. Provide the access credentials.

-3. Upload files directly into the designated storage location.
+3. Upload files directly into the target bucket/location.

 Selecting an Archival Method